 The ongoing drive to reduce working capital within the business had started to impact customer service, and with good improvements of manufacturing cycle times short-term decisions were starting to have a long-term impact on supply chain capability and cost.

 It was clear to the Global Supply Chain team that they had achieved as much as they could with tactical changes alone.
 However with no integrated global operating model, it was difficult to get a strategic view of the overall supply chain in terms of operational cost, working capital and service deliverable.

 As Ian Dale, Global Supply Chain Leader, explains “The lack of a clear operational strategy was impacting our ability to communicate internally.
 The Consultancy Company was able to bring the right mix of analytics, capability, experience and practical guidance to build a model for the Core imaging global supply chain.”

-Tim Richardson and his team at The Consultancy Company were also tasked with modelling a range of agreed scenarios to compare:
+The team at The Consultancy Company were also tasked with modelling a range of agreed scenarios to compare: